microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/Update-MgUserPlanner.md

 	}
 	RecentPlanReferences = @{
 		Jd8S5gOaFk2S8aWCIAJz42QAAxtD = @{
-			"@odata.type" = "#microsoft.graph.plannerRecentPlanReference"
+			"@odata.type" = "#Microsoft.Graph.Beta.plannerRecentPlanReference"
 			LastAccessedDateTime = "2018-01-02T22:49:46.155Z"
 			PlanTitle = "Next Release Discussion"
 		}
 	}
 }
 # A UPN can also be used as -UserId.
-Update-MgUserPlanner -UserId $userId -BodyParameter $params
+Update-MgBetaUserPlanner -UserId $userId -BodyParameter $params
 ```

-This example shows how to use the Update-MgUserPlanner Cmdlet.
+This example shows how to use the Update-MgBetaUserPlanner Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS